10 Engineering Programs for High School Students in NYC

 Deadline: Applications typically close in February.

-At NASA's centers, students engage in hands-on research using cutting-edge facilities and technology.
-Their research areas span across space exploration, aerospace engineering, robotics, satellites, and related fields, providing them with valuable practical experience in STEM disciplines.
+NASA's Office of STEM Engagement offers high school students paid internships.
+You will receive mentoring, training, and career development guidance throughout your internship experience.
+At NASA's centers, you will engage in research using cutting-edge facilities and technology.
+Research areas span across space exploration, aerospace engineering, robotics, satellites, and related fields, providing valuable experience in STEM disciplines.
+For tips on getting an internship at NASA, check out our complete guide here.

 Dates: Typically May-August, but check specific dates for postings.